upmind/enhance-sdk-php/OpenApi/docs/Api/WebsitesApi.md

 $roles = array(new \Upmind\EnhanceSdk\Model\\Upmind\EnhanceSdk\Model\ServerRole()); // \Upmind\EnhanceSdk\Model\ServerRole[] | Limit the result set to websites having one of these roles assigned to a server.
 $servers = array('servers_example'); // string[] | Limit the result set to websites having one of the selected roles (or all roles) on one of these servers.
 $kind = new \Upmind\EnhanceSdk\Model\WebsiteKind(); // WebsiteKind | Limit the results to websites of the specified type.
 $show_deleted = True; // bool | Filters out deleted websites, which are otherwise returned in the result.
 Defaults to `showDeleted=true` if not set.
-Can only be set by the MO, if set by other 400 is returned.
+Can only be set by MO, if set by others, a 403 is returned.
 $show_aliases = True; // bool | Includes domain aliases in search results and listings in addition to the website's primary domain.

 try {